-The following procedures and operational standards are designed to summarize the requirements and responsibilities associated filing expense reimbursements that are in accordance with University Travel Policies.
+The following procedures and operational standards summarize the requirements associated with filing expense reimbursements, in accordance with University Travel Policy.

 Appropriate account coding of all travel reimbursements is required for accurate University reporting of expenditures.

 See Chart of Accounts Select "Account Codes and Definitions" for the current Fiscal Year.
 Then select "Travel and Type - Expenses" from the drop down to find the appropriate account code.

 Per 1200-General Travel Policy for reimbursements to be considered non-taxable income, the University’s travel and expense reimbursement policies, including procedures for expense reporting must comply with the IRS Accountable Plan Rules.
 To be considered an Accountable Plan an employer’s business expense reimbursement arrangement must meet the following conditions and IRS Safe Harbor requirements:

 - Business Connection: Reimbursements and advances provided to the traveler or employee under the plan must be for business related expenses only.
 Any advance payments must be related to the business expenses that a traveler or employee is expected to incur.

 - All travel related expenses must be substantiated in writing and include any required itemized receipts within 90 days after the trip completion date or will not be reimbursed by the University.

 - Non-travel related business expenses (defined as expenses that are not travel related or incurred while in travel status) must be substantiated in writing and include any required itemized receipts within 90 days of expense date or will not be reimbursed by the University.

 - For cash advances, travelers must substantiate expenses and return any excess advanced amount within 30 days after the trip completion date.